Mechanism of Action

 Inclusion rationale

-Vitamin B12 contributes to normal energy metabolism, to the normal functioning of the nervous system, to normal homocysteine metabolism, to normal psychological functions, to normal red blood cell formation and to the reduction of tiredness and fatigue.
+Vitamin B12 contributes to normal energy-yielding metabolism, to normal functioning of the nervous system, to normal homocysteine metabolism, to normal psychological function, to normal red blood cell formation, to the normal function of the immune system and to the reduction of tiredness and fatigue.
+It also has a role in the process of cell division.
 A unique vitamin among all: it contains cobalt in its corrin ring, is exclusively synthesized by microorganisms, and its absorption requires a complex mechanism involving gastric intrinsic factor.
 The prevalence of B12 insufficiency increases significantly with age, affecting up to 20% of people over 60, due to the progressive decrease in gastric acid and intrinsic factor production.
 Vegan diets imperatively require supplementation.
-In the formula, B12 participates in the methylation cycle alongside TMG, vitamin B9 (5-MTHF) and vitamin B6 (P-5-P), together ensuring efficient remethylation of homocysteine to methionine.
-The methylcobalamin form selected is one of the two active coenzyme forms of B12: the one the body uses directly in the cellular cytoplasm, without prior hepatic conversion.
+In the formula, B12 takes part in the methylation cycle alongside vitamin B9 (5-MTHF) and vitamin B6 (P-5-P), together ensuring efficient remethylation of homocysteine to methionine.
+The methylcobalamin form selected is one of the two active coenzyme forms of B12, the one that operates in the cell cytoplasm.
+This choice sets aside cyanocobalamin.
+At high doses, that form has been associated with a faster decline in renal function in people whose function is already impaired.

 Selected form

-Vitamin B12 as methylcobalamin, a coenzyme naturally present in the body.
-Unlike cyanocobalamin (the classic synthetic form), methylcobalamin requires no hepatic conversion to become active.
-It participates directly in the methionine cycle and homocysteine metabolism.
-Vitamin B12 contributes to normal energy-yielding metabolism, normal red blood cell formation and normal nervous system function.
-Quality: vegan, non-GMO.
+Vitamin B12 as methylcobalamin, one of the two coenzyme forms found in human physiology.
+Cyanocobalamin, the most widespread synthetic form on the market, occurs in human tissues only in trace amounts.
+Methylcobalamin takes part in the methionine cycle and homocysteine metabolism.
+Vitamin B12 contributes to normal energy-yielding metabolism, normal red blood cell formation and normal functioning of the nervous system.

 Formula dosage